Communication of the Trump administration during the COVID-19 pandemic: July

 In mid-July, the Trump administration told hospitals to begin reporting COVID-19 data to states rather than to the CDC.
 As a result of no longer receiving data directly, the CDC removed existing data from its public online "dashboard."
-When federal health officials complained that the CDC was no longer publishing data, the Trump administration swiftly reinstated the CDC dashboard.
+Following complaints from federal health officials, the dashboard data was reinstated.

 On July 19, in an interview with Chris Wallace on Fox News Sunday, Trump disputed Wallace's statement (based on Johns Hopkins University numbers) that the U.S. had the seventh-highest mortality rate in the world from COVID-19, stating that "we have one of the lowest mortality rates in the world", and presenting Wallace a White House-produced chart (claimed to be sourced from the European Centre for Disease Prevention and Control) in support of this statement.
 He again downplayed the threat, arguing that "many of those cases are young people that would heal in a day [...] they have the sniffles and we put it down as a test."

-On July 21, Trump acknowledged that the outbreak would "get worse before it gets better" and said that his administration is "in the process of developing a strategy."
+On July 21, Trump acknowledged that the outbreak would "get worse before it gets better".